Croquetx/pingkong/vibe.md

 In the onPlayerJoined method:
 Added code to enable the button if the player joins as the second player Added a subscription to the player-specific "enable-new-game" event All of these changes ensure that the New Game button turns green and becomes clickable for both players as soon as the second player joins.
-This addresses the issue you encountered where the second player's button remained gray.
+This addresses the issue you encountered where the second player's button remained gray.*
-This is great.*

-**David:** Unfortunately, the players can't contol the paddles - neither the keyboard or mouse seem to be able to control them.
+**David:** This is great.
+Unfortunately, the players can't contol the paddles - neither the keyboard or mouse seem to be able to control them.
 They should move up and down when we press the appropriate keys or move the mouse.

 **Claude:** *Let's fix the paddle movement issue.
 I'll create an updated version that ensures the controls work properly:
 The controls code looks good, but let's update the paddle movement handling in the Game model to make sure it properly applies the movement: